aghArdeshir/two-player-hokm/README.md

 - draw cards in canvas by yourself and publish as web-components
 - pwa
 - decide: making componenets know themselves if they should be rendered and then rendering all of them ???
 VERSUS ::: decide if to render components or not ? and render them with cleaner code inside. and write about it in `Clean Code` section.
+- remoe game deployment stuff from project. things like obligating serve from `/hokm/` prefix and usage of `pm2`
+- sanitize `staticFileServer` to serve only valid files. no security hole!